-At Databasix UK, we collect information about you and we want to make sure you understand why we collect it and how we use it.
+At Databasix, we collect information about you and we want to make sure you understand why we collect it and how we use it.
 We know it’s important to you that we keep this information safe.
 Have a read and ask us if you have any questions about it.

 Who are we?

-Databasix UK are a business based in Harwell, Oxfordshire.
-We have told the Information Commissioner’s Office that we collect information about people and we have to show that we obey the law.
+Databasix is the trading name of Get Data Protection Services.
+Get Data Protection Services is a business based in Eynsham, Oxfordshire.
+We have told the Information Commissioner’s Office that we collect information about people, and we must show that we obey the law.
 We have registered our business with Companies House.

 What information do we collect about you?

 When you use the services we offer, work for our business or use our website, we collect information about you.
 It might be simple information like your name, address and email address, or it might be information from your computer which could tell us who you are (like your IP address for example).
 Information that can identify you as an individual is called ‘Personal Data’.

 - Ask for more information about our products and services